22820242

 • Women who are experiencing infertility and have suspected or confirmed endometriosis to evaluate the impact of endometriosis on the reproductive organs.

-• For women who are scheduled to undergo surgery for suspected or confirmed endometriosis, a preoperative scan may be recommended to help guide surgical planning and optimize outcomes.
+• For women who are scheduled to undergo gyn surgery for suspected or confirmed endometriosis.